 Emirates vs. Etihad vs. Qatar vs. British Airways First Class Food – Which Is Best?

 Food is delicious on all 3 Middle Eastern carriers and not so good on British Airways.
-Our best gastronomic experiences have been on Etihad, followed by Qatar Airways and then Emirates.
+Our best gastronomic experiences have been on Etihad, followed by Qatar Airways and Emirates.
 British Airways once again comes at the bottom of the pile.

 Emirates, Etihad, and Qatar offer meals equivalent to a Michelin-starred restaurant.
-Etihad has real-life onboard chefs (recruited from Michelin-starred restaurants around the world).
+Etihad has real-life onboard chefs (recruited from Michelin-starred restaurants worldwide).
 The food is an exquisite seven-course tasting menu with amuse-bouche, granita, and pre-dessert tasters.
 The Mezoon Grille menu is available to Etihad’s First Class customers only, featuring various premium produce, including beef, chicken, lamb, and seafood, along with a range of delicate sauces, sides, and delicious desserts, all of which were prepared to order.
 Everything is served on fine bone chinaware, cutlery, and crystal glassware.
 An example of just one meal choice I chose on Etihad is: